-This graph shows the sales of the leading 10 fresh bread brands of the United States in 2015.
+This statistic shows the dollar sales of the leading fresh bread brands of the United States in 2015.
 Nature's Own was the second ranked fresh bread brand of the United States with about 838.7 million U.S. dollars worth of sales in 2015.

 For a basic food staple, bread in the United States has undergone a significant transformation throughout its history.
 The wave of immigration to the U.S. in the 19th century brought with a multitude of bread baking heritages.
 Cultural crossovers and the fluctuating availability of traditional ingredients caused new traditions to emerge.
 Corn bread became a staple on the Great Plains and in the southern states, where wheat flour was not so readily available.
 As the American frontier came under cultivation, however, wheat flour production increased and stabilized, and wheat flour bread eventually gained the upper hand.